15 Awesome Games for 5-7-year-olds with ADHD and Dyslexia!

 My youngest is five.
 She started playing Carcassonne this year.

-She usually wants to be her own team, but she asks for help when she needs it.
+She usually wants to be on her own team, but she asks for help when she needs it.
 We usually keep an eye out and make suggestions if we see that she needs help.

 The basic game is like putting a puzzle together, but there are endless combinations and you get points for making roads and cities among other things.